sagemath/trac_to_gh/Issue 3129.md

 # Issue 3129: [with patch, needs review] The singular interface should not claim to support polynomial rings with no variables

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3129

 Original creator: broune